5 Quick Tips for Finding Your First Job

 4. Put together a list of target employers

 Use online resources to create a list of companies where you'd like to work.
 In addition to lists like Forbes' and Fortune's Top Employers, look into industry-specific publications.
-You can also find potential employers by attending job fairs, registering at job search websites and signing up for on-campus interviews at your career center.
+You can also find potential employers by attending job fairs, registering at job search websites, and signing up for on-campus interviews at your career center.
 Keep in mind that you can increase your pool of target employers if you are flexible about relocating.
 Find out all you can about each employer on your list by reading company websites and news articles.

 5. Tailor a cover letter for each employer

 Once you have a winning resume and a list of target employers, it's time to work on cover letters.
-The purpose of a cover letter is to you introduce yourself to employers and make them want to read your resume.
-Cover letters should be brief and concise, focusing on why your background, education, experience and personal qualities will make you a valuable employee.
+The purpose of a cover letter is to introduce yourself to employers and make them want to read your resume.
+Cover letters should be brief and concise, focusing on why your background, education, experience, and personal qualities will make you a valuable employee.
 If you're sending a query in response to a job posting, tailor your cover letter to the job description.

 Related: 6 Things to Omit From Your First Cover Letter